sharetribe/ftw-daily/docs/static-pages.md

 - `title="About"` creates `<title>About</title>` element to `<head>` section of the page.
 (That title is also used in OpenGraph meta tags).
 You could also add `description="This is about page description"`
 - Then we have `schema` tag that defines some data for search engines in JSON-LD format.
 Check [schema.org](http://schema.org/docs/full.html) for more information.

-Inside StaticPage component we define layout (LayoutSingleColumn) and add other components inside specific content wrappers that the layout understands.
+Inside StaticPage component we define layout (LayoutSingleColumn) and add other components inside semantic content wrappers so that the layout is able to understand where to render those blocks.

 ```jsx
       <LayoutSingleColumn>